 UC San Francisco Master's Entry Program in Nursing (MEPN)

-MEPN, a three-year program leading to a Master of Science in Nursing degree, is for persons without previous nursing preparation but who hold a baccalaureate (bachelor's) degree in another field.
+MEPN, a three-year program leading to a Master of Science degree in nursing, is for persons without previous nursing preparation but who hold a baccalaureate (bachelor's) degree in another field.
 Graduates of this program are prepared as advanced practice nurses.

 The term "advanced practice nurse" refers to a registered nurse with graduate academic preparation and advanced clinical skills that qualify her/him as an expert in a defined area of knowledge and practice.
 The advanced practice nurse's role incorporates the functions of clinician, educator, consultant, and/or researcher.
 Clinical nurse specialist, nurse practitioner, nursing and health systems leader, and health policy specialist titles are all within the broad category of advanced practice nursing.
 Additional certification examinations may be required in some sub-specialty areas.